David-P-Molina/pokemon-pokedex/README.md

     $ gem install pokemon_pokedex

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Launch the gem file while in the main Pokemon_Pokedex Folder and type "./bin/start"

+Follow the username prompt and accept your Pokemon Quest.
+Type in keywords and numbers to navigate through the pokedex to view a pokemon's stats and description.
+You will also have the option to add a pokemon to your team.
+As with most Pokemon games you are allotted 6 spots to fill with any pokemon.
+If you attempt to exceed this number you will be asked to start over or remove a pokemon from your team.
+You can view your roster at any time.
+Once you are finished you are returned a list of the pokemon you selected.
+Enjoy!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pokemon_pokedex.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/pokemon_pokedex/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/David-P-Molina/pokemon_pokedex.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/David-P-Molina/pokemon_pokedex/blob/master/CODE_OF_CONDUCT.md).

 ## License